Mateusz Praszelik: Legia Warsaw

 On 13 March 2019, he made his official debut for Legia against Raków Częstochowa, coming on at the 110th minute for Michał Kucharczyk in the Polish Cup fixture.
 On 21 July 2019, he made his Ekstraklasa debut against Pogoń Szczecin.

 Śląsk Wrocław

 On 7 July 2020, it was announced that Śląsk Wrocław had signed Praszelik on a four-year deal.

 Hellas Verona

 On 29 January 2022, Praszelik joined Serie A side Hellas Verona on loan until 31 January 2023, with an option to buy and a conditional obligation to buy.

-Cosenza
+Loans to Cosenza

-On 26 January 2023, Praszelik was loaned by Verona to Cosenza in Serie B.
+On 26 January 2023, Praszelik was loaned by Verona to Cosenza in Serie B. On 10 August 2023, he re-joined the second division club on a season-long loan.

+Loan to Südtirol

+On 5 August 2024, he was sent on another season-long loan to a second-tier club, this time joining Südtirol.

+Cracovia

+On 9 July 2025, Praszelik moved to Ekstraklasa club Cracovia for an undisclosed fee, signing a three-year contract, with an option for a further year.